rviannaoliveira/mobile-developer-security-roadmap/README.md

 ### ✨ Contribution
 This repo is open to contributions
-If you have any questions, suggestions let's have it over [Issues](https://github.com/rviannaoliveira/mobile-developer-security-roadmap/issues)
+If you have any questions, suggestions let's have it over [Issues](https://github.com/rviannaoliveira/mobile-developer-security-roadmap/issues)\
+***Remembering that this is our point of view and it is up to you to evaluate the best for your scenario***

 ## 🗺️ Roadmap - You can access the link to the original image of the link by [Miro](https://miro.com/app/board/uXjVPkAoz6k=/)